scottfr/SystemsBook/Environment/environment.md

 #### Configure Simulation Results ####

 A default configuration is put together when the model is constructed on the canvas.
-If you click the Configure button in the upper right corner of the Simulation Results window the Chart/Table Configuration window will open.
+If you click the \u{Configure} button in the upper right corner of the \{Simulation Results} window the \u{Chart/Table Configuration} window as depicted in Figure 11 will open.
 It is in this window you indicate what type of display you want and which items of the model are to be displayed.
 The only part you need to be concerned about at the moment is the Y-Axis Label field.
-That's where I indicated that the items displayed were in Gallons.
+This where it was indicated that the items displayed were in Gallons.
 You will need to change this shortly in the next exercise.

-Note that if you change items in the configuration they will be immediately reflected in the Simulation Results window when you click Apply.
+Note that if you change items in the configuration they will be immediately reflected in the \u{Simulation Results} window when you click \u{Apply}.
 You don't need to run the model again to see a different configuration of the data.
-This makes it very convenient when when you decide you need another display for one or two of the items.
+This makes it very convenient when when you decide you need another display for some items of the model.

 ![Figure 11.
 Chart/Table Configuration](02-im-4990h.png)